chroma-core/chroma/README.md

 # Open questions
 - How to easily sync updates to graphql schema to frontend graphql code and the sdk/agent grapqhl code
-- make the pip url configurable. right now it is hardcoded
-- run the frontend and backend in one command, right now it requires multiple terminal windows which is annoying
-- build the frontend and backend into the pip package, right now the pip package does not include them
-- move the react app to typescript

 # Productionizing
 - Add CLI